-Here therefore is an inconvenience, which no government has yet fully remedied, but which is the easiest to be remedied in the world.
+Here, therefore, is an inconvenience which no government has yet fully remedied, but which is the easiest to be remedied in the world.
 If the people debate, all is confusion: If they do not debate, they can only resolve; and then the senate carves for them.
-Divide the people into many separate bodies; and then they may debate with safety, and every inconvenience seems to be prevented.
+Divide the people into many separate bodies, and then they may debate with safety, and every inconvenience seems to be prevented.

-Cardinal de RETZ says, that all numerous assemblies, however composed, are mere mob, and swayed in their debates by the least motive.9 This we find confirmed by daily experience.
-When an absurdity strikes a member, he conveys it to his neighbour, and so on, till the whole be infected.
-Separate this great body; and though every member be only of middling sense, it is not probable, that any thing but reason can prevail over the whole.
-Influence and example being removed, good sense will always get the better of bad among a number of people.^c
+Cardinal de Retz says, that all numerous assemblies, however composed, are mere mob, and swayed in their debates by the least motive.
+This we find confirmed by daily experience.
+When an absurdity strikes a member, he conveys it to his neighbour, and so on till the whole be infected.
+Separate this great body; and though every member be only of middling sense, it is not probable that any thing but reason can prevail over the whole.
+Influence and example being removed, good sense will always get the better of bad among a number of people.
+60

-There are two things to be guarded against in every senate: Its combination, and its division.
-Its combination is most dangerous.
-And against this inconvenience we have provided the following remedies.
-1. The great dependence of the senators on the people by annual elections; and that not by an un-
+There are two things to be guarded against in every senate, its combination and its division.
+Its combination is most dangerous; and against this inconvenience we have provided the following remedies: 1.
+The great dependence of the senators on the people by annual elections; and that not by an undistinguished rabble, like the English electors, but by men of fortune and education.
+2. The small power they are allowed.